daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 Victims drained of knowledge and life are used as lures to draw in yet more victims, at least until the bodies rot away.
 When not used as lures, the corpse puppets are sent to scout nearby areas.

+> [!NOTE]
-(Corpse puppet: level 2; struck targets must also succeed on a Might defense task or be grabbed until they can escape; all tasks attempted by the grabbed target are hindered; free-roaming puppets remain animate for one day)
+> Corpse puppet: level 2; struck targets must also succeed on a Might defense task or be grabbed until they can escape; all tasks attempted by the grabbed target are hindered; free-roaming puppets remain animate for one day

 **Motive:** Hungers for fresh bodies